OC Oerlikon (OTCMKTS:OERLF) Reaches New 52-Week High at $7.72

 OC Oerlikon Co.
-AG (OTCMKTS:OERLF – Get Rating)’s share price reached a new 52-week high during trading on Monday .
-The stock traded as high as $7.72 and last traded at $7.72, with a volume of 0 shares trading hands.
+AG (OTCMKTS:OERLF – Get Rating)’s share price hit a new 52-week high during trading on Monday .
+The company traded as high as $7.72 and last traded at $7.72, with a volume of 0 shares traded.
 The stock had previously closed at $7.72.

-Separately, UBS Group decreased their price objective on OC Oerlikon from CHF 12.20 to CHF 11.90 in a report on Wednesday, August 10th.
+A number of brokerages recently issued reports on OERLF.
+Royal Bank of Canada dropped their price target on shares of OC Oerlikon from CHF 8.50 to CHF 8 in a research note on Monday.
+UBS Group lowered their target price on shares of OC Oerlikon from CHF 12.20 to CHF 11.90 in a research note on Wednesday, August 10th.

 OC Oerlikon Price Performance